-The typical minimum review team size is three members; one team chair (TC) and two program evaluators (PEVs) for a single program visit.
-For a multiple-program visit, a review team typically consists of one TC and a PEV for each program.
+The typical minimum review team size is three members; one team chair and two program evaluators for a single program visit.
+For a multiple-program visit, a review team typically consists of one team chair and one program evaluator for each program.
 In certain cases counts may be adjusted.
-For visits involving a large number of programs or a single program delivered at multiple locations, a co-Team Chair may be assigned to assist the TC.
+For visits involving a large number of programs or a single program delivered at multiple locations, a co-team chair may be assigned to assist the team chair.

 Visit Schedule & Activities

 Typically, for programs located in the U.S, an on-site visit is scheduled between September and December, and lasts three days, usually Sunday through Tuesday.
 On-site visits to programs outside the U.S. may have a different visit schedule to accommodate team travel time, local culture, and customs.

 During initial or comprehensive on-site visits the review team will:

 - Verify the information provided in the Self-Study Report.